shichaog/large_language_modules/README.md

 So I'm not explain each line of the codes here.

 I hope this repo can help you much.
 Good luck.

+Update：
+ADD LlaMA-2 fine-tune using single T4 GPU by colab.